carnold18/leap-pre-work/C# Essentials Part 2/trainingNotesPart2.md

  - `ref` allows you to pass in an item by reference.
 Usually items are passed in by value, meaning the program makes a copy of the original item and muttates the copy.
 Passing by reference means the original item is actually mutated.
  - Create a constructor for a class using the shortcut: `ctor` + `Tab` + `Tab`.
+ - When testing a method, the test class must include the `[TestMethod]` decorator as a flag for the program to know to run the method.
  -

 C. FLOW CONTROL